5. Methods for Unconstrained Optimization

 - converge to a point that is

-a stationary point
+nota stationary point

-However, this kind of problem can be overcome by using strategies that guarantee progress
+However, this kind of problem can be overcome by using strategies that guarantee progress toward the solution at every iteration, such as the line search and trust-region strategies.

-of Newton’s method can also be a concern.
+The cost of Newton’s method can also be a concern.
 It requires the derivation, computation, and storage of the second derivative matrix, and the solution of a system of linear equations.

-, and taking advantage of sparsity can greatly reduce the computational cost of Newton’s method.
+Luckily, large problems are frequently sparse, and taking advantage of sparsity can greatly reduce the computational cost of Newton’s method.

 We will introduce methods that are compromises to Newton’s method and that reduce one or more of these costs.